SAP/openui5-docs/docs/Using_Component_Configuration_c264d66.md

 OpenUI5 supports two different extension variants.
 The latest and recommended variant is called [Controller Extension](Using_Controller_Extension_21515f0.md).
 The old variant, called **Component Configuration** is described in the following section / subsections.

-The OpenUI5 controller extension concept does **not** use inheritance.
-Instead, methods of the custom controller override standard methods with the same name.
+The OpenUI5 Component Configuration concept does not support hierarchical inheritance of methods within a chain of controllers.
+Instead, methods of the custom controller override any methods of the standard controller with the same name.
 The following controller lifecycle methods are, however, an exception to this rule: `onInit`, `onExit`, `onBeforeRendering`, `onAfterRendering`.
 For these methods, the controller methods of your custom application are called either after \(for `onInit` and `onAfterRendering`\), or before \(for `onExit` and `onBeforeRendering`\) the standard lifecycle methods.

+> Note:
+> When using the OpenUI5 Component Configuration concept, only the standard controller can be extended, but a custom controller can **not** be extended again.
+Only one level of controller extension is allowed; nested controller extension is not supported.
+We recommend using the more recent [Controller Extension](Using_Controller_Extension_21515f0.md) approach for such a use case.
+>
+>

-The following examples show how controller extension concept in OpenUI5 works.
+The following examples show how the Component Configuration concept in OpenUI5 works.
 The following code snippet shows the standard controller `Main.controller.js` of the delivered standard application:

 ``` js
 sap.ui.define(["sap/ui/core/mvc/Controller"], function(Controller) {